-- 3. Turn the terminal/computer power back on.
+- 3. Turn the terminal/computer power back On.
 The scanner beeps. - 4.
-Verify the scanner operation by scanning a barcode from the Sample Symbols, beginning on page 239.
+Verify the scanner operation by scanning a barcode from the Sample Symbols, beginning on page 220.
+The scanner beeps once.

 The unit defaults to an IBM PC AT and compatibles keyboard wedge interface with a USA keyboard.
 A carriage return (CR) suffix is added to barcode data.